 9.Plan your trip: How to get to Rügen and around

-The best way of getting to Rügern Island is by car or train.
+The best way of getting to Rügen Island is by car or train.
 From Berlin or Hamburg, you can reach Rügen by train in just over 4 hours, normally with one change.
 Germany has an extensive railway network, so it is possible to get to Rügen with public transport from anywhere in the country.
+From more far-away cities like Munich or Weimar, you can get to Rugen Island with one or two connections.

 Local buses run regularly between the resort towns along the coast, and to towns and villages inland.
 Check online for timetables and information (German only).